psakievich/hello-spack/docs/index.md

         return args
 ```

-In this case we've added a `variant`, is a build option for the package,
+In this case we've added a `variant`, a build option for the package,
 and we are going to turn it's value into a CMake argument.

 This would be the equivalent to passing `-DMY_STRING=package.py` to CMake at configure time.